Liverpool John Moores University

-It is a member of the MillionPlus, the Northern Consortium and the European University Association.
+It is a member of the AACSB, MillionPlus, the Northern Consortium and the European University Association.

 History

 Origins

 Founded as a small mechanics institution (Liverpool Mechanics' School of Arts) in 1823, the institution grew over the centuries by converging and amalgamating with different colleges, including the F. L. Calder School of Domestic Science, the C. F. Mott College of Education, before eventually becoming Liverpool Polytechnic in 1970.
 The university also has a long history of providing training, education and research to the maritime industry, dating back to the formation of the Liverpool Nautical College in 1892.

+A predecessor called the Liverpool Gymnasium College was founded in 1900 as a college for training physical education teachers by Irene Marsh, an early advocate for women's physical education.
+Initially located at 110 Bedford Street, near the city centre, the college expanded over time.
+In 1947 the institution was renamed the I.M.
+Marsh College of Physical Education, becoming the first state-maintained specialist college for women's physical education in the United Kingdom.
+In 1981, the college became part of Liverpool Polytechnic.
+The I.M.
+Marsh Campus remained in operation until its closure in July 2021, following the relocation of academic activities to LJMU's city centre campuses.

 The institution then became a university under the terms of the Further and Higher Education Act 1992 under the new title of "Liverpool John Moores University".
 This new title was approved by the Privy Council on 15 September 1992.
 The university took its name from Sir John Moores, the founder of the Littlewoods empire.
 Moores was a great believer in the creation of opportunity for all, which embodies the ethos of LJMU in providing educational routes for people of all ages and from all backgrounds.
 This belief led Sir John Moores to invest in the institution and facilities, such as the John Foster Building (housing the Liverpool Business School), designed by and named after leading architect John Foster.
 With the institution's backgrounds dating back as far as 1823, many of the university buildings date back also, with aesthetically pleasing Georgian and Victorian buildings found on a few of the campuses.